ARTICLES

 Light and Placement Recommendations for Dracaena Marginata

 Ideally, your Dracaena marginata prefers bright indirect light.
 Placing it near a window with sheer curtains can provide the right level of illumination.
-If your home is dimmer, this plant can handle lower light or low light conditions, though it will likely grow slower.
-Just be sure to avoid placing it directly in harsh rays of direct sunlight, as this can cause scorched leaf tips and overall stress.
+If your home is dimmer, this plant can handle lower light or low light conditions, though it will likely grow more slowly.
+Just be sure to avoid placing it directly in the harsh rays of direct sunlight, as this can cause scorched leaf tips and overall stress.

 Experiment with different locations.
 Maybe you position it in a corner that receives indirect sunlight, or close to a bright lamp that simulates natural brightness.
 If your space only allows for moderate lighting, the Dracaena marginata will still manage—just anticipate some adaptations, like smaller leaves or reduced growth speed.